dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The use of techniques that detect epigenomic signatures assumes that hypermethylation of promoter regions of some tumor suppressor genes is a common finding in CRC.
 Hypermethylation of WNT-inhibitor-factor-1 (WIF1) and neuropeptide Y (NPY) has been validated as a marker of both advanced and localized colon cancer [35,36].

-> Initial studies have explored the potential of single biomarker genes for methylation.
-(Then, GUARDANT)

 [Response prediction by mutation- or methylation-specific detection of ctDNA dynamics in pretreated metastatic colorectal cancer - PMC](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10541738/)

 ## III.
 Tumor-informed strategies